cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-For the NIST curves P-256, P-384 and P-521, senders and recipients MUST perform full public-key validation on all public key inputs as defined in {{keyagreement}}, which includes validating that a public key is on the curve and part of the correct prime-order subgroup.
+For the NIST curves P-256, P-384 and P-521, senders and recipients MUST perform full public-key validation on all public key inputs as defined in {{keyagreement}}, which includes validating that a public key is on the curve.
 Additionally, one of the following checks MUST be ensured: the scalar given as input to DH is in the interval [1, n-1] where n is the prime order of the subgroup; the result of DH is not the point at infinity.